mtripath429/SousChef/README.md

 streamlit run streamlit_app.py
 ```

-On first recipe search, a Chroma index will be built under `chroma_db/` (ensure the process has write permissions).
+On first recipe search, an in‑memory index of the bundled seed recipes is built using OpenAI embeddings.
+No external database is required.

 ## Models used